teaching-on-testbeds/repro-DNS/README.md

 <!-- debugging tips -->
 - If there is an error stating that the port is already in use when turning on the authoritative servers, run `ps aux | grep nsd` and identify the process IDs.
 Run `sudo kill <ID>`.
 Start the server again.
 - If you receive a `status: SERVFAIL` response when verifying the setup or issuing a benign query, check if the resolver and the authoritative servers are up.
 Run `ps aux | grep named` on the resolver; if named is not running, start the resolver with `sudo named -g`.
 Run `ps aux | grep` on each server; if no NSD processes are running, start the server with `sudo nsd -c /etc/nsd/nsd.conf -d -f /var/db/nsd/nsd.db`.

+### Updates

+* This material was first developed by Grace McDevitt in Summer 2024
+* It was updated by Ufuk Usubütün in Fall 2024 in preparation for use in a network security course

 ### References